meetmakwana19/about-git/README.md

    ```bash
    eval "$(ssh-agent -s)"
    ```

+If things are not working out [check this](https://www.codewithharry.com/videos/git-tut-beginners-hindi-5)

 4. To read the ssh key I went to the directory given by previous eval command and opened .pub file with notepad